 Electronic music group Metronomy was formed by Joseph Mount in Totnes in 1999.
 In addition to being the lead singer, and playing keyboard and guitar, Joe releases remixes of songs by the likes of Gorillaz and Lady Gaga under the Metronomy name.
 In 2016 Metronomy released their latest album Summer 08 though it was 2014’s Love Letters that delivered their highest chart position at number 7.

 If the name of Metronomy’s first album Pip Paine (Pay the £5000 You Owe) seems familiar it was inspired by the message painted onto old cars parked around town.

 Although not born in Totnes, Ben’s musical career did start here – one of his first musical gigs was in the Seven Stars Hotel.
 Since then Ben has released two critically acclaimed albums, Every Kingdom and I Forgot Where We Were.
 In addition to his musical achievements which include two BRIT awards and a number one album, Ben also has the honour of appearing on the Totnes £10 note.

-Ben’s clearly never forgotten his roots and the video for 2011’s ‘Keep Your Head Up’ was filmed at Dartington.
+Ben’s clearly never forgotten his roots and Ben Howard Keep Your Head Up Video for 2011’s ‘Keep Your Head Up’ was filmed at Dartington.

 Busy working on his second album and one to watch out for Ryan Keen was a guitarist and songwriter for other musicians before starting his own career in 2009.
-You can find Ryan on Twitter or listen to his latest song ‘Guidance’ here.
+You can find Ryan on Ryan Keen Twitter or listen to Ryan Keen’s latest song ‘Guidance’ here.

 With a thriving local music scene in Totnes and the South Hams the next big thing could be attending an open mic night near you, or even busking on the streets.
 So keep your eyes out and your ears open when you’re walking down the high street.